 The newspaper’s analogy may sound very familiar to Land Line readers: “Offering an established, deep-pocketed company with an unimpeded route to customers is like building an E-ZPass lane on a toll road.”

 Whew.
 Good thing we have time to research this and read about it.
 But hold on!
-The Times story has been updated already, and the headline now reads “FCC Votes to Move Ahead on Net Neutrality Plan.”
+The Times updated the story already, and the headline now reads “FCC Votes to Move Ahead on Net Neutrality Plan.”

 But what is Net neutrality anyway?
 Business Insider in its article “Net Neutrality For Dummies, How It Affects You, And Why It Might Cost You More” defines it thus: “Net neutrality prevents Internet providers like Verizon and Comcast from dictating the kinds of content you’re able to access online.
 Instead, Internet providers have to treat all traffic sources equally.”